 Couples: The social club is a hot date night spot for couples.
 The view alone makes this place ultra-romantic.

 Singles: Apex is an ideal venue for anyone who wants to meet and mingle with other people.
 Because of the way the club is designed, you’ll experience a unique vibe here with guests conversing with one another.
 And with so many beautiful people all in one room, you’ll forget all about swiping right.

 Pre-gamers: Apex is set to thrive as one of the best pre-game spots in town (and by “pre-game” we mean drinking before you head out for your night of partying).
 It’s possible that “meeting at Apex” will become the norm for Vegas clubbers.

 Alternate Club Seekers: The social club is one of the best alternatives to a mega-club.
 If you want to take a break from the traditional fist-pumping, party till you die scene, head to Apex instead.
-In fact, as a local, this is precisely where I’ll be spending some of my evenings.
-I like that it’s more low-key.
+As a local, this is precisely where I’ll be spending some of my evenings.
+I like that the club features a more low-key vibe.

 You’ll find the rooftop party on the 55th floor of the Palms hotel.
 The social club is modest in size at 8,000 SF overall with 4,500 SF on the outdoor balcony.